 I need information about...

 Once your healthcare provider removes the tissue, he or she sends it to a lab.
 There a doctor called a pathologist looks at the tissue under a microscope to check for cancer cells.
 It usually takes several days for the results of your biopsy to come back.
-A biopsy is the only sure way to tell if you have cancer and the only way to tell what kind of cancer it is.
+A biopsy is the only sure way to tell if you have cancer.
+And it is the only way to tell what kind of cancer it is.

-Here are descriptions of the three types of biopsies your health care provider may do:
+Below are the 3 types of biopsies a healthcare provider may do:

-The most common biopsy done to diagnose colorectal cancer is done during a colonoscopy or a sigmoidoscopy.
+This is most common biopsy to diagnose colorectal cancer.
+It is done during a colonoscopy or a sigmoidoscopy.
 These are screening and diagnostic tests that use an endoscope.
-An endoscope is a tube with a small video camera on the end used to look inside your rectum and colon.
-There are specific types of endoscopes used depending on what part of your body the healthcare provider is looking at.
+This is a tube with a small video camera on the end.
+There are types of endoscopes for different parts of the body.
 For a colonoscopy, the healthcare provider uses a colonoscope.
-For a sigmoidoscopy, a sigmoidoscope is used.
-It is shorter and can only reach about one-third of the colon.
-If the healthcare provider finds a polyp or growth in the colon or rectum during one of these tests, he or she most likely will remove it using instruments passed down the endoscope.
-After cutting it from your colon wall, the healthcare provider will take it out through the tube being used to see inside you.
-The removal is called a polypectomy.
+For a sigmoidoscopy, he or she uses a sigmoidoscope.
+It is shorter and can only reach about 1/3 of the colon.
+If the healthcare provider finds a polyp or growth in the colon or rectum during 1 of these tests, he or she most likely will remove it.
+This is done using small tools passed down the endoscope.
+After cutting it from your colon wall, the healthcare provider will take it out through the tube.
+This is called a polypectomy.
 Your healthcare provider then sends the polyp to the lab to be checked for cancer.
-If the healthcare provider sees a mass or some other type of unusual tissue, he or she will remove a portion of it through the tube and send it to the lab.
-The lab will then be able to determine whether it is cancer.
+He or she will also take samples of any other growths to send to the lab.
+The lab will then be able to see if any of the growths are cancer.

-There are two types of needle biopsies.
+There are 2 types of needle biopsies.
 One is a fine needle biopsy.
-For it, the health care provider uses a fine needle and syringe to remove liquid and a very small sample of tissue.
+The healthcare provider uses a very thin (fine) needle and syringe to remove liquid and a very small sample of tissue.
 The other is a core needle biopsy.
 The needle for this procedure is slightly larger.
-The health care provider takes out a small sample of tissue about one-sixteenth of an inch in diameter.
-These biopsies are sometimes done to examine tissue from a tumor or a mass the healthcare provider has found in some other part of your body such as the liver.
-They can help the healthcare provider know whether the cancer has spread.
-To perform a needle biopsy, the healthcare provider inserts a needle into the tumor and withdraws a sample of tissue.
-The biopsy can be done in the healthcare provider's office using a local anesthetic for tumors the doctor can feel.
-For tumors that can't be felt, the healthcare provider may use a CT scan to help guide the placing of the needle.
-CT scans are very accurate X-rays that take detailed pictures of the inside of your body.
-Sometimes healthcare providers use an ultrasound image to help guide the insertion of the needle.
-These types of biopsies are done in a special operating room.
+This biopsy is sometimes done to take tissue from a tumor found in some other part of your body, such as the liver.
+This test can help show if the cancer has spread.
+For a needle biopsy, the healthcare provider inserts a needle into the tumor and takes a sample of tissue.
+For tumors the doctor can feel, the biopsy can be done in the healthcare provider's office using a local anesthetic.
+For tumors that can't be felt, the healthcare provider may use a CT scan to help guide the needle.
+CT scans are detailed X-rays.
+Or your healthcare provider may use an ultrasound to help him or her guide the needle.
+These types of biopsies are done in a procedure room.
 A needle biopsy usually takes only a few minutes.
-It doesn't require you to stay in the hospital overnight.
+You may receive sedation if needed to ease the discomfort.
+You don’t need to stay in the hospital overnight.

-Most biopsies can be performed with one of the above techniques.
-However, if the polyp or the mass the health care provider wants to examine is large or in a hard-to-reach spot, you may need to have surgery.
+Most biopsies can be done with 1 of the above methods.
+But if the polyp or mass the healthcare provider wants to examine is large or in a hard-to-reach spot, you may need to have surgery.
 You'll be given general anesthesia so that you fall asleep and don't feel anything.
-You will also probably have to stay overnight in the hospital.
+You may also have to stay overnight in the hospital.
 It may take several days before you can go back to your normal routine.
-Sometimes you need a formal surgical procedure even for a biopsy.

 Most polyps are benign.
-That means they are not cancerous.
-Microscopic exam will reveal the nature of the polyps and whether dysplasia, which is abnormal cell growth, or carcinoma, which is cancer, is present.
-If you do not have cancer but do have a dysplastic polyp, you are at higher risk for developing more polyps or even cancer.
+That means they are not cancer.
+The biopsy will show exam will reveal if the polyps are abnormal cell growth (dysplasia) or cancer (carcinoma).
+If you have a dysplastic polyp, you are at higher risk for growing more polyps and cancer.

 When your healthcare provider has the results of your biopsy, he or she will contact you with the results.
 Your provider will talk with you about other tests you may need if colorectal cancer is found.
 Make sure you understand the results and what follow-up you need.